+There is API available for GET,POST,PUT & DELETE for the policy, application & application groups with various settings & filters.

 Caveats

 Only IPv4 applications are supported for Zero trust protection.
 IPv6 applications are not supported.

 Zero-trust Applications with strict HTTP Host Header check do not work with NAT Port.